The Silver Cord (film): Production

-Director John Cromwell welcomed the opportunity to adapt The Silver Cord to the screen as he had directed Sidney Howard’s play in its 1926 Broadway production.
-Film historian Kingsley Canham reports that Crowell “felt that he could pull it off better than any other [film] director.”
+Director John Cromwell welcomed the opportunity to adapt The Silver Cord to the screen as he had directed Sidney Howard's play in its 1926 Broadway production.
+Film historian Kingsley Canham reports that Cromwell “felt that he could pull it off better than any other [film] director.”

 Joel McCrea and Frances Dee first met during filming, and would be married soon after in October 1933.
 They remained married for 57 years, until McCrea's death.